-As a teacher/parent/guardian from February 2017 you can register your school or independent entry and the approximate number of teams that may be entering using our on-line registration tool.
+As a teacher/parent/guardian from February 2024, you will be able to register your school or independent entry and the approximate number of teams that may be entering using our online registration tool.

 Please submit a ZIP file including the following items:

-- Release and permission forms.
+- Release and permission forms (these can be filled out and submitted later).
 You can find these documents in the download section.
 Please enter the requested details, scan the documents and add the scans to the ZIP file.

 - Additional files and details.
 Add all additional files and details regarding your project to the ZIP file as well.